harmeetsingh11/ai-term-talk/README.md

 ## Overview

-Welcome to the **AI-Term-Talk**, your command-line (CLI)/terminal based companion powered by advanced AI!
+Welcome to the **AI-Term-Talk**, your command-line (CLI)/terminal-based companion powered by advanced AI!
 This interactive chatbot leverages the cutting-edge `GroqCloud` API and the `LLaMA3` AI model to provide accurate, context-aware answers to your questions, all from the comfort of your terminal.
 Whether you're looking for quick information, tech assistance, or just a fun conversation, our AI chatbot is ready to chat!

+## Project Context

+This project is the first task of the **Tublian AI Internship**.
+Through this challenge, I got to learn how to build applications on top of `Large Language Models`.
+Specifically, gain hands-on experience using cloud-based AI services and `LLaMa3`, the most popular `open-source LLM`.

 ## Features